First impression: Talk about crispy and – yes – meaty. Very meaty! Thundering bass, scratchy, crunchy – all that jazz!

 And Holy Fucking Cow!
 How is it possible to dissect R.E.M.’s perfect track Losing My Religion in such an atrocious way?
 Mostly, those remakes of preexisting songs just plainly suck.
 Not sure where they have gotten THAT idea from.
 Good grief!

 I would call Dark Adrenaline a production with potential.
-Difficult to pin down.
+It is difficult to pin down.
 But my gut tells me that with a different producer, the dark edges and sharp points would have been more prevalent.
 For the moment, this record is too whitewashed to be true to Lacuna Coil‘s abilities.
-And in truth, at first it does not sound that way, but is becoming apparent later in the album.
+And in truth, at first it does not sound that way but this becomes apparent later in the album only.

-From an overall standpoint however, this album does not quite cut it.
-This band can do better.
-Yes, still a lot better.
+From an overall standpoint, however, this album – whilst enjoyable – does not quite cut it (yet).
+This band can do better, a lot better.